pendexgabo/yet-another-geoip-project/README.md

 So, I just needed something simple but that works.
 A simple Geo-IP service that supports JSONP calls

+## Demo

+You can see the application workingh here: http://geo-ip.herokuapp.com/

 ## License

 Copyright (c) 2012 Gabriel Sosa